 6. The first time you invest, you must use someone else’s referral code at checkout, before yours becomes active.
 (Hint!
 Hint!
 Mine is E978ED9E).
 So start with one farm first and complete one transaction.
 Then, activate your own referral code.
 That way, you can use your personal referral code for all subsequent transactions after the first farm.
 (For every 15 farms you invest in using your referral code, you get a free farm.
 But note that your referral code does not work with poultry or soya beans.)

-Feel free to share this post and read my other posts on Money: What I Wish I Knew 15 Years Ago and How to Invest One Million Naira.
-If you would like to be informed of investment opportunities from time to time, kindly join this email list.
+You should read my other posts on Money: What I Wish I Knew 15 Years Ago and How to Invest One Million Naira.
+If you would like to take my Video & Whatsapp Investment Course, please visit this page.